twinstar6980/Twinning.Documentation/english/installation.md

 	Required module, distributed as a script package.

-* `Forwarder For Windows`
+* `Forwarder`

-	Forwarder, which enables users to forward files to tools via the Windows Explorer right-click menu.
+	Forwarder, injects shortcut options into the system-level file sharing interface.

 	Optional module, distributed as an application installation package.

-	> This module is only avaliable for `Windows` systems.
+	> This module is only avaliable for `Windows` and `Macintosh` and `Android` and `Iphone` systems.

-* `Forwarder For Macintosh`
+* `Assistant`

-	Forwarder, which enables users to forward files to tools via the Macintosh Finder right-click menu.
+	Assistant, implements additional advanced helper functions.

 	Optional module, distributed as an application installation package.

-	> This module is only avaliable for `Macintosh` system.

-* `Forwarder For Android`

-	Forwarder, which enables users to forward files to tools via the Android file sharing.

-	Optional module, distributed as an application installation package.

-	> This module is only avaliable for `Android` system.

-* `Helper`
+* `Assistant Plus`

-	Helper, which provides additional advanced functions.
+	Assistant+, Specialized version for Windows platform.

 	Optional module, distributed as an application installation package.